Michael H. Watson: Federal judicial service

-President George W. Bush nominated Watson to the United States District Court for the Southern District of Ohio on April 6, 2004, to the seat vacated by James L. Graham.
-Confirmed by the Senate on September 7, 2004, he received commission three days later.
+President George W. Bush nominated Watson to the United States District Court for the Southern District of Ohio on April 6, 2004, to the seat vacated by Judge James L. Graham.
+His nomination generated no controversy.
+He was confirmed by the Senate on September 7, 2004, by a voice vote and he received his commission on September 10, 2004.
+He assumed senior status on November 1, 2025.